abearman/mindful/docs/privacy.md

 ## How Permissions Are Used

 - `storage`: save your bookmarks and settings locally.
-- `tabs`: read the current tab’s URL/title only when you click **"Add bookmark."** No background page reading or content script injection.
+- `tabs`: read the current tab’s URL/title only when you click **"Add bookmark,"** or list open tabs only when you explicitly choose **"Import Open Tabs."** No background page reading or content script injection.
-- **Optional site access**: may request access to [https://2rra98zl35.execute-api.us-west-1.amazonaws.com/](https://2rra98zl35.execute-api.us-west-1.amazonaws.com) only when you enable Cloud Sync to save/retrieve your own bookmarks.
+- `bookmarks`: access the Chrome bookmarks API only when you explicitly choose **"Import from Chrome Bookmarks."** Read-only, never monitored in the background.
+- **Host access**: communicates with Mindful’s backend services (AWS API Gateway, Cognito, S3) to provide login and, if enabled, Encrypted Sync.
+These requests are limited to our own domains.

 ## Your Controls

-- **Switch modes** any time in Settings (Local ↔ Cloud Sync).
+- **Choose storage mode** any time in Settings (Local-Only ↔ Encrypted Sync).
 - **Export/Import** bookmarks as JSON from the app.
 - **Delete data**:
-  - Local: remove the extension or clear its storage.
+  - Local-Only: remove the extension or clear its storage.
-  - Cloud Sync: use *Settings → Cloud Sync → Delete cloud data*.
+  - Encrypted Sync: use *Settings → Encrypted Sync → Delete cloud data*.
 We delete copies immediately.

 ## Security